 How long does it take to get my DBS application?

-All volunteers have an enhanced DBS check.
+All volunteers have a DBS check.
 Unfortunately, these can take up to three months to come through, this is not a reflection on the outcome of the check, some police services take longer to process them.
 The time it takes is totally out of our hands.

 Can I claim expenses?